ggreer/geoff.greer.fm/_posts/2016-01-04-on-learning-c-and-zed-shaw.md

 - Computers
 ---

 C is an important language for many reasons.
 It's ubiquitous.
 No other language runs on as many platforms.
 It's *fast*.
 It gets you closer to the bare metal than anything but assembly.
 It's old.
-It has a long history, much of it tied up with the beginnings of UNIX.
+It has a long history, much of it intertwined with the beginnings of UNIX.

 It also has a reputation for being hard to master.